Debdutta-Panda/J3/README.md

 }
 ```

 From the above example you can see data need not be passed in chain arguments.
-Only those
+Only those components will take data which really need it, others need not to know about data source and consumer.

+Same goes to event notification.
+From any ui depth any ui component can send event noti

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjc2MDkwNzY2LDcyMDI0MDIzNiwtMTA1MT
+eyJoaXN0b3J5IjpbMzU0ODkxMzg5LDcyMDI0MDIzNiwtMTA1MT
 Y1ODM0OSw1MTg0OTIyMzYsMTI1MjQ2ODAyNiwtMTIyOTkyODQw
 NiwtMTgwNzgyNjU4OCw3MjI5MTg0NzQsLTE4NzMwNjA2MjcsLT
 M5NTY1MDQwNiwtMTkzNjk1NTM1MSwtMjA4NDk2NzU1NSwtNzkz